Mission Overview

 Science Goals

-• X-ray Polarization Measurements: The SHARP instrument will measure the degree of polarization of HXRs, revealing whether the flare-accelerated electrons are strongly beamed or isotropic.
+• X-ray Polarization Measurements: The SHARP (Solar Hard X-ray Polarimeter) instrument measures the degree of polarization of HXRs, revealing whether the flare-accelerated electrons are strongly beamed or isotropic.

-• X-ray Directivity Studies: The MeDDEA system will quantify the anisotropy of HXRs by cross-calibrating detectors observing the same solar flare from multiple perspectives.
+• X-ray Directivity Studies: The MeDDEA (Measuring Directivity to Determine Electron Anisotropy) system quantifies the anisotropy of HXRs by cross-calibrating detectors observing the same solar flare from multiple perspectives.

 Innovative Design